Rishika-pasricha/PRODIGY_ML_04/README.md

+# PRODIGY_ML_04
+This project implements a Hand Gesture Recognition System using image data to accurately detect and classify various hand gestures.
+The model is designed to facilitate intuitive human-computer interaction (HCI) and gesture-based control systems.
 # ✋ Hand Gesture Recognition Model

 This project presents a **Hand Gesture Recognition System** capable of accurately identifying and classifying different hand gestures from image data.
 The goal is to enable **intuitive human-computer interaction** and **gesture-based control systems** using deep learning techniques.